acbass49/urban_audio_classification/README.md

 # urban_audio_classification
-Deep learning urban audio classification algorithim
+CNN implementation of Deep learning urban audio classification algorithim.
+Read the final report in the root directory of this repo: Final_Report.pdf

 Here are our models and their associated files:
 1. All features AlexNET CNN : allFeaturesAlexNet.ipynb <- Our best performing model!